ropensci/comtradr/README.md

 Please [report](https://github.com/ropensci/comtradr/issues) issues, comments, or feature requests.

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 For information on citation of this package, use `citation("comtradr")`